 If the skin between your toes is raw, red, inflamed, and swollen, you may have an athlete’s foot infection.
-With the help of the dedicated practitioners at Premier Foot & Ankle, you can get started on effective athlete’s foot treatments in Dallas, Plano, Allen, Mesquite, Celina, McKinney, Sherman and Frisco, Texas.
+With the help of the dedicated practitioners at Premier Foot & Ankle, you can get started on effective athlete’s foot treatments in Dallas, Plano, Allen, Mesquite, Celina, McKinney, Sherman, Irving, and Frisco, Texas.
 Book your athlete’s foot examination today by clicking on the online scheduler or by calling your most convenient location directly.

 Athlete’s foot — which can affect anyone, even non-athletes — tends to begin as a red rash that flares up between your toes.
 As this fungal infection continues to worsen and spread, you may start experiencing: